jonathjd/jonathjd.github.io/_posts/2023-03-03-Presenting-Technical-Topics.md

 2. Present small figures/graphs that are not interpretable.
 Everything on your slide should be clear and have a purpose.

 3. Dont speak too fast.
-I went to a conference recently and on the way their my girlfriend was practicing a talk she was going to give.
+I went to a conference recently and on the way there my girlfriend was practicing a talk she was going to give.
 I gave a few words of advice that she proclaims were pretty prophetic:

 > "It's not silence, it's punctuation." - Me 2023